flutter/packages/packages/google_sign_in/google_sign_in_web/README.md

 Only if the scopes required by an App are different from the [OpenID Connect scopes](https://developers.google.com/identity/protocols/oauth2/scopes#openid-connect).

-If an App only needs an `idToken`, or the OpenID Connect scopes, the "Sign In" bits of the plugin should be enough for your app (`signInSilently` and `renderButton`).
+If an App only needs an `idToken`, or the OpenID Connect scopes, the Authentication bits of the plugin should be enough for your app (`signInSilently` and `renderButton`).

 #### What happened to the `signIn` method on the web?

-Because the GIS SDK for web no longer provides users with the ability to create their own Sign-In buttons, or an API to start the sign in flow, the current implementation of `signIn` (that does authorization and authentication) is impossible to implement on the web.
+Because the GIS SDK for web no longer provides users with the ability to create their own Sign-In buttons, or an API to start the sign in flow, the current implementation of `signIn` (that does authorization and authentication) is no longer feasible on the web.

 The web plugin attempts to simulate the old `signIn` behavior by using the [Oauth Implicit pop-up flow](https://developers.google.com/identity/oauth2/web/guides/use-token-model), which authenticates and authorizes users.